↑

 Do I find stress relief:

-1. Only when I’m alone, with another person/friend or when I am in a group of strangers?
+1. Only when I’m alone, with another person/friend, or in a group of strangers?

 3. When an instructor is encouraging me to work harder?